Reassortment

 Reassortment is the mixing of the genetic material of a species into new combinations in different individuals.
-Several different processes contribute to reassortment, including assortment of chromosomes, and chromosomal crossover.
+The product of reassortment is called a reassortant.
 It is particularly used when two similar viruses that are infecting the same cell exchange genetic material.
+More specifically, it refers to the swapping of entire segments of the genome, which only occurs between viruses with segmented genomes.
+(All known viruses with segmented genomes are RNA viruses.)

+Flu virus

-In particular, reassortment occurs among influenza viruses, whose genomes consist of eight distinct segments of RNA.
+The classical example of reassortment is seen in the influenza viruses, whose genomes consist of eight distinct segments of RNA.
 These segments act like mini-chromosomes, and each time a flu virus is assembled, it requires one copy of each segment.

 If a single host (a human, a chicken, or other animal) is infected by two different strains of the influenza virus, then it is possible that new assembled viral particles will be created from segments whose origin is mixed, some coming from one strain and some coming from another.
 The new reassortant strain will share properties of both of its parental lineages.

-Reassortment is responsible for some of the major genetic shifts in the history of the influenza virus.
+Reassortment is responsible for some of the major antigenic shifts in the history of the influenza virus.
 In the 1957 "Asian flu" and 1968 "Hong Kong flu" pandemics, flu strains were caused by reassortment between an avian virus and a human virus.
 In addition, the H1N1 virus responsible for the 2009 swine flu pandemic has an unusual mix of swine, avian and human influenza genetic sequences.